abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-3/index.md

 #### You have to have accountability to get leverage

 So to get rich, you're going to need leverage.
-Leverage comes in labor, comes in capital, or it can come through code or media.
-But most of these, like labor and capital, people have to give to you.
-For labor, somebody has to follow you.
+Leverage comes in labour, comes in capital, or it can come through code or media.
+But most of these, like labour and capital, people have to give to you.
+For labour, somebody has to follow you.
 For capital, somebody has to give you money or assets to manage or machines.

 So to get these things, you have to build up credibility and you have to do those under your own name as much as possible, which is risky.
 So accountability is a double-edged thing.
 It allows you to take credit when things go well and to bear the brunt of the failure when things go badly.